Jack Benaroya: Personal life and death

 Benaroya was married to his wife Rebecca for over seventy years.
 They had three children: Donna Benaroya, Alan Benaroya, and Larry Benaroya.
 In the years before his death, Benaroya was slowed by Parkinson's disease.
 He died on May 11, 2012.
+A memorial service led by Gerard Schwarz and the Seattle Symphony was held on May 14 at Benaroya Hall.